vinniekaboom/MailChimp/README.md

 Failure(s): 0
 Run Count: 1

-Output file located at C:\Temp\inputFile.csv
+Output file located at C:/MailChimp/results/bios.csv

 Notes:
 - I wanted to use TestNG but kept it simple using Junit .